DataDog/datadog-api-client-go/api/v1/datadog/docs/Dashboard.md

 ### NewDashboard

-`func NewDashboard(layoutType DashboardLayoutType, title string, widgets []Widget, ) *Dashboard`
+`func NewDashboard(layoutType DashboardLayoutType, title string, widgets []Widget) *Dashboard`

-NewDashboard instantiates a new Dashboard object
+NewDashboard instantiates a new Dashboard object.
-This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewDashboardWithDefaults

 `func NewDashboardWithDefaults() *Dashboard`

-NewDashboardWithDefaults instantiates a new Dashboard object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewDashboardWithDefaults instantiates a new Dashboard object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetAuthorHandle